Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Introduction

-\begin{itemize} \item We fine-tune a learning-based depth estimation module for a dense depth calculation of each single frame using supervised and unsupervised method by surgical data.
-It can be applied to challenging surgical scenarios such as tissues with texture-less and monochromatic surface. \item To reconstruct the entire surgical scene, we propose a dense visual reconstruction algorithm that leverages surfels to efficiently represent the 3D structure and can compute the camera pose simultaneously.
-It only utilizes the stereo images from the laparoscope, thus completing the entire processes from an online depth estimation to a dense surgical scene reconstruction. \item On the basis of the reconstructed dense 3D structure, we propose a laparoscopic localization module to achieve coarse-to-fine pose estimation, in which a knowledge distillation strategy is used to train an efficient feature extraction network. \item Based on the SCARED dataset, our in-house \emph{in-vivo} DaVinci robotic surgery dataset, and the self-collected \emph{ex-vivo} phantom and tissue-based data with their 3D anatomy ground truths obtained using the structure light techniques, we conducted quantitative and qualitative experiments, and the corresponding results extensively demonstrated the accuracy and efficacy of our proposed reconstruction and localization modules, showing its potential applications in robot-assisted surgical navigation systems.
+Finally, based on the SCARED dataset, our \emph{in-vivo} DaVinci robotic surgery dataset, as well as self-collected \emph{ex-vivo} phantom and tissue-based data with their 3D anatomy ground truths obtained using structure light techniques, we performed quantitative and qualitative experiments.
+The corresponding results demonstrate the accuracy and effectiveness of our proposed reconstruction and localization module, showing its potential application in surgical navigation systems.